kyma-project/test-infra/docs/index.md

 [Naming conventions](/docs/prow/prow-naming-convention.md) - This document describes the naming conventions for the Prow test instance and its resources hosted in Google Cloud Platform.

-[Prow Secrets Management](/docs/prow/prow-secrets-management.md) - Some jobs require using sensitive data.
+[KMS Secrets Management](/docs/prow/prow-secrets-management.md) - Some jobs require using sensitive data.
 Encrypt the data using Key Management Service (KMS) and store it in Google Cloud Storage (GCS).

 [Prow Secrets](/docs/prow/prow-secrets.md) - This document lists all types of Secrets used in the `kyma-prow` and `workload-kyma-prow` clusters, where all Prow Jobs are executed.